Higher Ground SatPaq Review

 All satellite communication is subject to the same basic limitations.
 Reliable satellite communications require an unobstructed view of the sky.
 Clouds and precipitation are no problem, but trees, buildings, mountains, canyon walls, and other cliffs block satellite transmission.
 Essentially, communication with a satellite requires a straight line between device and satellite that is not blocked by anything solid.
 This is the case for all satellite communications in the private sector.
 Every device we test is subject to these same limitations.

 The SatPaq communicates with a type of satellite that is entirely different from other two-way, private-sector messengers.
-All of the other two-way messaging products we review here enlist "Low Earth Orbit" satellites.
+All of the other two-way messaging products we review here enlist “Low Earth Orbit” satellites.
 LEO satellites are close to the earth and move around.
 To connect with them, the products can have small antennas that work in all directions, but the connection waxes and wanes as the satellites pass overhead.
-In tighter terrain, devices that use LEO satellites will experience very short windows of communication.
+In tighter terrain, devices that use LEO satellites will experience very short communication windows.
 If it doesn't work right now, it could work in a little bit.
 If it is working now, it might cut out very soon.

 The SatPaq uses a satellite that is essentially fixed-in-location very high over the earth.
 In order for signals to reach to and from that high satellite and to keep the antenna small enough for easy backcountry communication, the SatPaq antenna is directional — it only works when aimed properly.
 You physically connect the SatPaq to your phone and use your app to aim.
-When you have a connection between SatPaq and its geostationary satellite you are unlikely to lose it.
-However, when you are unable to get a connection, due to foliage, terrain, or structures, you are unlikely to do so without moving a significant distance.
+When you have a connection between SatPaq and its geostationary satellite, you are unlikely to lose it.
+However, when you are unable to get a connection due to foliage, terrain, or structures, you are unlikely to do so without moving a significant distance.

 There are pros and cons to the unique nature of the SatPaq satellite coverage.
 In short, when it works, it works with virtually no interruption.
 On the other hand, if it doesn't work where you are, it will never work there.
 Further, the need to aim the device's antenna makes it a little more cumbersome to use.